jdalbey/EasyAuth/README.md

 #### Prerequisites

-- Currently this program only runs on Linux systems.
-- Ensure you have Python 3.5+ installed on your system.
+- Ensure you have Python 3.8+ installed on your system.

 #### 1. Download the Repository